Best Paint for Furniture Without Sanding

 1. Clean with a degreasing cleaner like Krud Kutter.
 This will help the paint adhere better and create a smooth surface.

-2. Test a sample of the paint on a small area of the furniture to make sure it sticks.
-The last thing you want is for your paint job to start peeling soon after you finish!
+2. Test a sample of the paint on a small area of the piece to make sure it sticks.
+The last thing you want is for your finish to start peeling soon after you’re done!

-3. If the paint passes a simple scratch test with your fingernail after drying for 24 hours, you’re good to go ahead and paint the rest of your furniture with 2+ coats of paint.
-You can brush, roll, or spray the paint on.
+3. If it passes a simple scratch test with your fingernail after drying for 24 hours, you’re good to go ahead and coat the rest of your piece with 2+ coats.
+You can brush, roll, or spray it on.

 Check out the best paint brushes for painting furniture here, the best rollers for painting furniture here, and the best HVLP paint sprayers for furniture here.

-4. Let the paint dry and be extra careful with it until the paint is cured in 30 days.
+4. Let the finish dry and be extra careful with it until it’s cured in 30 days.

 Tips for Painting Furniture Successfully